Share this article:

 3. Disconnect and Reconnect: If the battery LEDs do not respond after the reset, disconnect the batteries for 5 minutes, then repeat the process.

-4. Check for Firmware Updates: Some issues may be related to outdated firmware.
+4. Check for Firmware Updates: Some issues may be related to outdated battery firmware.
 Verify if a firmware update is available for your battery or inverter.

-5. Consult the User Manual: If problems persist, refer to the Pylontech user manual or contact technical support for further assistance.
+5. Consult the User Manual: If problems persist, refer to the Pylontech user manual or contact Pylontech technical support for further assistance.

 By following these steps, you can effectively reset your Pylontech battery and restore normal operation.
 Regularly checking your system’s connections and firmware updates on the battery can help prevent future issues.